 Quarter over quarter data supports the team’s success with the more data-driven approach.
 The company continually increases its share of voice in the industry over competitors on topics they care about.
 Positive share of voice against competitors increased by 16% in one year.
 When coverage of brand drivers is broken down, the company has 5% more positive Thought Leadership coverage than competitors on average.

 A Communications Crisis: Taking a Proactive Strategy in an Unexpected Situation

 When a PR crisis occurred, the team was prepared because they had smart processes and a great partner already in place.
 While the company was fighting an unexpected situation that they could not prevent, the communications team was confident in their ability to shape the narrative around it and take a proactive strategy.
 The client requested 24/7 media monitoring which allowed the team to influence the story as much as possible by responding to any critical coverage right away.
 It also allowed them to assess the impact of their crisis management strategy in near real time.

 Because the company had already taken a data-driven approach to communications, they used their backlog of data to quickly understand the scale of this media event.
 The team discovered coverage around this crisis outgained coverage of their regular study, an unprecedented occurrence.
 That insight helped them plan the resources and time needed to fight this crisis.

-Analyzing the Aftermath
+Result: Analyzing the Aftermath

 The company was understandably worried about how the high volume of coverage affected their reputation and wanted deeper insights.
 They assumed coverage would negatively affect their reputation, but data revealed that only 2% of the company’s coverage was negative and only 1% of coverage about their CEO was negative.
 In fact, coverage around the crisis drove increased positive coverage of many reputational drivers because the team continued to push key messaging to the right authors and audience.